 Step 3.
 Disable All Your WordPress Plugins

 As we already discussed, plugins can sometimes mess with some of the functions.
-And this might lead to the error.
+And this might lead to an error.

 Sometimes the Site Health utility will tell you that Plugins are causing the REST API to misbehave.
 To fix this follow the steps below-